darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 Version: 1.0.0
 Developed By: Darkstar Design (info@darkstardesign.com)

-An alternative to the popular phpThumbOf snippet for creating dynamic thumbnails of images in MODX.
+phpThumbsUp is a MODX addon that manipulates source images to create thumbnails.

-phpThumbsUp is an alternative to phpThumbOf with several key differences.
+You can use phpThumbsUp to create thumbnails images for galleries, automatically size user-uploaded images for mobile devices, or automatically add complex image filters to photos.
+It's based on the popular phpThumbOf package, with a few key differences.
 The snippet uses the exact same syntax as phpThumbOf, so you can simply replace your :phpThumbOf=`...` calls with :phpThumbsUp=`...`

 ----------------------